discrete-notes/discrete-notes.github.io/_posts/2023-03-08-CNRS-application.md

 not look too stupid when some research directions I propose ends up being complete non-sense.
-The reason I do it is because I think these are useful to applicants and that it is unfair that some of them have access to such documents (because they know well people who have aplied recentely) and some do not.
+The reason I do it is because I think these are useful to applicants and that it is unfair that some of them have access to such documents (because they know well people who have applied recentely) and some do not.

 Also, I'd like to take the opportunity to say a word about the